pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 > **Note:**
 >
 > By default, TiDB (starting from v4.0.2) periodically shares usage details with PingCAP to help understand how to improve the product.
-For details that get shared and how to opt out of collection, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).
+For details about what is shared and how to disable the sharing, see [Telemetry](https://docs.pingcap.com/tidb/stable/telemetry).